NDevTK/chromiumwiki/extensions_api.md

 This document outlines potential security concerns related to the APIs provided to extensions within the Chromium browser.
 Key areas of focus include:

 * **Permissions Model:** Weaknesses in the permissions model, allowing extensions to access more data or functionality than intended.
 Analysis of `components/permissions/permission_manager.cc` and `chrome/browser/extensions/api/permissions/permissions_api.cc` reveals potential vulnerabilities related to race conditions, input validation, and error handling within the permission request and grant mechanisms.
+The `permission_manager.cc` file manages permission requests and grants.
+The code handles permission requests from renderers, maintains a list of pending requests, and interacts with individual permission contexts to determine the appropriate permission status.
+The code uses a delegate pattern and interacts with the `PermissionRequestManager` to handle permission prompts.
+The code includes mechanisms for handling permission changes and notifying subscribers.
+Potential vulnerabilities include race conditions in handling concurrent permission requests, insufficient input validation in permission requests, and improper error handling in permission grant mechanisms.
+The interaction with the `PermissionRequestManager` needs further analysis to understand how permission prompts are handled and how this impacts security.

 * **API Surface Area:** Potential vulnerabilities exposed through the large surface area of the extensions API.